cosee-concourse/serverless-resource/README.md

 _stage_ is available as environment variable _STAGE_.
 Use it as `($env:STAGE)` inside serverless.yml
 Uses `serverless_file` and artifacts in `artifact_folder` to deploy stack.

+Warning: Removing the stack will remove all resources and all contents of every bucket defined in the stack

 #### Parameters

 * `serverless_file`: Folder path that contains serverless.yml.